mmaia/docker-compose-images/kafka/README.md

 We recommend to use [kafka-manager](https://github.com/yahoo/kafka-manager)

-Once you build and run the manager access it on browser at: http://localhost:9000 point kafka-manager to local zookeper port: localhost:2181
+Once you build and run the manager access it on browser at: http://localhost:9000 point kafka-manager to: kafka:2181 and enable JMX (security is disabled by default).